jrodl3r/jrod.io/LOG.md

-'add warning: this site performs best in webkit browsers'
+'add warning: this site performs better in webkit browsers'

 'optimize preview images for smaller screens'